 Dr. Paul Siddens, Designer and Technical Director

-Paul Siddens (Ph.D.; Southern Illinois University; 1989) is a full professor, and Head of the Department of Communication Studies, at the University of Northern Iowa, where he has taught graduate and undergraduate courses in the analysis and performance of literature, scripting and directing literature for the stage, film analysis and criticism, human communication and technology, interpersonal and nonverbal communication, communication theory, and the basic communication course.
-He is a Producer and Faculty Designer and Technical Director for the UNI Interpreters Theatre, Performance Studies program, and has been active in professional, educational and community theatre throughout the Midwest for over forty years.
-He has owned and operated his own theatre and multimedia production company, and also has professional experience in film and video production, including cinematography, film editing and audio production.
+Dr. Paul Siddens (Ph.D.; Southern Illinois University; 1989) is a Professor of Communication Studies and Department Head at the University of Northern Iowa, where he has taught graduate and undergraduate courses in the analysis and performance of literary and other texts, scripting and directing for the stage, history and criticism of graphic novels and comic books, film analysis and criticism, human communication and technology, and interpersonal and nonverbal communication.
+He is a Producer and Faculty Designer and Technical Director for the UNI Interpreters Theatre, and has been active in professional, educational and community theatre throughout the Midwest for over forty years.
+He has owned and operated his own theatre and multi-media production company, and also has professional experience in 16mm film and video production, including cinematography, film editing and audio production.

 Dr. Siddens’ pedagogical style in all his classes centers round relating course theories and concepts to the everyday lives and experiences of his students, providing them with ways to interpret and understand the world around them.
 The influence of performance and drama in our everyday lives plays a large part in this process.